Get guidance for your demolition work

 Once you've notified the relevant parties, you can complete our section 80 demolition notice.

 You can also contact email@example.com or call 01483 444545 to request a copy.

 Within six weeks of receiving your completed demolition notice, we'll issue a section 81 counter notice.
 This specifies what you must do to maintain public safety during and after the demolition.
 You may have to prove these conditions have been followed.

 It's an offence to begin the demolition unless you've submitted a demolition notice and either:

 - you haven't heard from us in six weeks since you sent the notice

 Send any questions to firstname.lastname@example.org or call 01483 444545.

 Conservation area consent

 Some demolition also requires prior approval and conservation area consent.
-If the building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990, you will also need Listed Building Consent before starting work.
+If the building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990, you'll also need Listed Building Consent before starting work.

-Our conservation team can advise you if this applies to your building and they can be contacted by telephone on 01483 444667 or by email at firstname.lastname@example.org
+Our conservation team can give advice you if this applies to your building.
+Contact email@example.com or call 01483 444667